-There are purists that do not alter their scooter, and there are those that really want to turn heads on their scooter.
+There are purists that do not alter their scooters, and there are those that really want to turn heads on their scooter.
 I personally like to turn heads within reason, but it’s not for the reason you’d think.

 Ahem.
 Texters behind the wheel.

 There are so many options here from reflective stickers to simple, custom key chains.
-I keep my list of favs & new finds updated on Etsy here.
+I keep my list of favs & new finds

 You can order a stock version, or you can work with them to have fabric sent to them to create your seat.
 I ordered fabric from fabric.com.
-It is Sunbrella patio fabric, and let me tell you… it made a HUGE difference in not having the ridiculously on fire bottom when it isn’t parked in shade.
+It is Sunbrella patio fabric, and let me tell you… it made a HUGE difference in not having the ridiculously on-fire bottom when it isn’t parked in shade.
 Here’s the Kick WITHOUT the seat.
 See.
 Looks much better, too!